tu-studio/hpc-cluster-ml-workflow/README.md

 </table>

 ### System Transfer
-The figure below offers a simplified overview of how data is transferred between systems in this setup.
-While some of the commands depicted are automated through the provided scripts, the visualization is intended for comprehension and not as a direct usage reference.
+The figure below offers a simplified overview of how data is transferred between systems.
+While some of the commands depicted are automated by the provided workflows, the visualization is intended for comprehension and not as a direct usage reference.
         <p align="center">
         <img src="docs/graphics/Data_Transfer_Simplified.png" alt="Simplified diagram of dependency transfer between systems" width="690">
         </p>

 ## Prerequisites
-- macOS or Linux operating system.
+- macOS, Windows or Linux operating system.
-- Access to the HPC Cluster.
+- Access to an HPC Cluster with SLURM-sheduler.
 - Local Python installation.
 - Familiarity with Git, DVC, and Docker.
 - Docker Hub account.

 ## Setup

-This template offers a straightforward PyTorch example project that you can customize, reuse, or reference for your pipeline implementation.
+This template repository offers a simple PyTorch example project that you can customize, reuse, or reference for your pipeline implementation.
 Follow the detailed setup instructions below to guide you through the configuration process.

 - [Setup Instructions](docs/SETUP.md)

 ## Usage

-After completing the setup, you can begin using the project by following the user guide provided.
-This guide will assist you in understanding how to develop, initiate experiments, and monitor your training processes.
+Once the setup is complete, you can begin using the setup by referring to the User Guide provided.
+This guide will help you to understand how to develop, initiate experiments and monitor your training processes.

 - [User Guide](docs/USAGE.md)